 - salt and pepper to taste

-- To make dumplings in a large bowl combine the flour, baking powder, parsley, salt and pepper.
-Stir in the remaining ingredients just until combined and there isn't any dry flour.
+- In a medium bowl combine the flour, baking powder, poultry seasoning, salt, and pepper.
+Stir in the milk and egg just until combined and there isn't any dry flour.